Bobby Crosby

-Robert Edward Crosby (born January 12, 1980) is an American former professional baseball infielder and current coach.
-He played in Major League Baseball for the Oakland Athletics, Pittsburgh Pirates, and Arizona Diamondbacks.
+Robert Edward Crosby (born January 12, 1980) is an American former professional baseball infielder and current third base coach for the Athletics of Major League Baseball (MLB).
+He played in MLB for the Athletics, Pittsburgh Pirates, and Arizona Diamondbacks.
 The son of former major league infielder Ed Crosby, he batted and threw right-handed.
 He was Rookie of the Year in 2004.

 Early career

 Crosby first attended Pacifica High School, then later graduated from La Quinta High School in Westminster, California.

 In 1998, Bobby Crosby was selected by the Anaheim Angels in the 34th round of the Major League Baseball Draft.
 Crosby chose not to sign with the Angels, however, opting instead to play college baseball for California State University, Long Beach.

 In the 2001, Crosby was selected by the Oakland Athletics in the first round (25th pick) of the Major League Baseball Draft.

 Professional career

 Oakland Athletics

 In 2004, his first full MLB season, he took over the Athletics' shortstop duties from 2002 American League Most Valuable Player Miguel Tejada, who signed with the Baltimore Orioles as a free agent.
 That year, Crosby hit .239 with 22 home runs and 64 RBIs.
 He also led American League rookies in hits (130), doubles (34) and walks (58).
 These numbers earned Crosby Rookie of the Year honors, the sixth Athletics player to do so after Harry Byrd (1952), José Canseco (1986), Mark McGwire (1987), Walt Weiss (1988), and Ben Grieve (1998).

 In addition to becoming the sixth Athletics player to be named Rookie of the Year, he was the second shortstop in a row to win the award (after Ángel Berroa of the Kansas City Royals).
 He was also the eighth shortstop in 22 seasons to earn top rookie honors, the others being Cal Ripken Jr. (1982), Ozzie Guillén (1985), Walt Weiss (1988), Pat Listach (1992), Derek Jeter (1996), Nomar Garciaparra (1997), and Berroa (2003).

 Crosby was just a vote shy of being a unanimous pick, despite his batting average being the lowest ever for a Rookie of the Year.
 He also struck out 141 times, fourth-most in the AL, and the team's most since Canseco had 152 in 1991.

 Crosby and the Oakland Athletics agreed to a five-year, $12.75 million contract on April 22, 2005.

 Due to the signing of free agent shortstop Orlando Cabrera prior to the 2009 season, Crosby was moved into a utility infielder role.
 However, with injuries to everyday second baseman Mark Ellis, third baseman Eric Chavez and infielder Nomar Garciaparra (another free agent signing), Crosby was expected to see significant starting roles at third base, as well as at second base.